 We have limited experience as a company in sales and marketing and our ability to achieve profitability depends on us being able to attract customers for our products.
-Although members of our management team have considerable industry experience, we will be required to expand our sales, marketing, distribution and customer service and support capabilities with the appropriate technical expertise prior to the broad commercial launch of our products.
+Although members of our management team have considerable industry experience, in the future we will be required to expand our sales, marketing, distribution and customer service and support capabilities with the appropriate technical expertise prior to the broad commercial launch of our products.
 To perform sales, marketing, distribution, and customer service and support successfully, we will face a number of risks, including:

-- our ability to attract, retain and manage the sales, marketing and customer service and support force necessary to commercialize and gain market acceptance of our products; - the time and cost of establishing a specialized sales, marketing and customer service and support force; and - our sales, marketing and customer service and support force may be unable to initiate and execute successful commercialization activities.
+- Our ability to attract, retain and manage the sales, marketing and customer service and support force necessary to commercialize and gain market acceptance for our technology; - the time and cost of establishing a specialized sales, marketing and customer service and support force; and - Our sales, marketing and customer service and support force may be unable to initiate and execute successful commercialization activities.